-Priorities Commitments Descriptions Progress Keep people healthy and safe in the community Maintaining COVID readiness • Maintain a robust COVID-19 readiness and response, working with the department, Health Service Partnership and Local Public Health Unit to ensure effective responses to changes in demand and community pandemic orders.
+Priorities Commitments Descriptions Progress Keep people healthy and safe in the community Maintaining COVID readiness Maintain a robust COVID-19 readiness and response, working with the department, Health Service Partnership and Local Public Health Unit to ensure effective responses to changes in demand and community pandemic orders.
 This includes, but is not limited to, participation in the COVID-19 Streaming Model, the Health Service Winter Response framework and continued support of the COVID-19 vaccine immunisation program and community testing.
 The Women's has continued to maintain its robust COVID-19 readiness and response in collaboration with the department, the Health Service Partnership, and Local Public Health Unit.
 Over the past 12 months, the hospital adapted processes and systems to effectively respond to the pandemic's impacts, embedding them into business-as-usual operations.
 As regulatory requirements have been eased, it tailored its response based on clinical requirements and patient need.
 The existing executive oversight structure continued to provide robust governance and leadership.
-Notable achievements over the past 12 months include: • Updating the hospital's COVID surge response plans to align with the Health System Winter Response roadmap. • Revising the Women's Pandemic Plan. • COVID cohorting to enable specialist care to be delivered in the right place. • Continuing to promote COVID-19 vaccinations for staff.
+Notable achievements over the past 12 months include: Updating the hospital's COVID surge response plans to align with the Health System Winter Response roadmap.
+Revising the Women's Pandemic Plan.
+COVID cohorting to enable specialist care to be delivered in the right place.
+Continuing to promote COVID-19 vaccinations for staff.

 Priorities Commitments Descriptions Progress Care closer to home Delivering more care in the home or virtually Increase the provision of home-based or virtual care, where appropriate and preferred, by the patient, including via the Better at Home program.
-During 2022-23, the Women's explored new and innovative ways to deliver more care in the home or virtually.
-Examples include: • The introduction of the Enhanced Recovery After Caesarean (ERAC) program, which uses a multidisciplinary team approach and adopts an evidenced-based system to improve maternal outcomes, functional recovery, maternal-infant bonding, and patient experience.
-This leads to improved recovery and earlier discharge.
-In February 2022, the ERAC program became standard practice for eligible patients. • A new induction of labour pathway was introduced this year to help reduce the need for medical induction.
-Key to this approach is the use of mechanical dilation of the cervical canal to induce labour and this is offered to women if clinically appropriate.
-This method is beneficial because it means women can go home after induction, where previously they had to stay in hospital, sometimes for up to two days, before birth.
-It can reduce the need for induction medications reducing potential side effects and has been well received by patients.
-The Women's now has between 35-40 patients on this induction pathway each month. women are educated to monitor themselves and their baby's movements with a midwife visiting up to three times a week, depending on their condition.
-This program enables women to remain independent as they are monitored in the comfort of their own home and are able to remain with their family and access their support network. • As non-invasive diagnosis of endometriosis improves and awareness about pelvic pain and endometriosis expands, there is an increasing need for effective models of care that provide both surgical and medical management of pelvic pain.
-The Chronic Pelvic Pain Connect program was developed and introduced at the Women's during 2022-23.
-The program incorporates allied health therapies informed by a modern understanding of the neurobiology of pain, and person-centred care and provides a number of early interventions, including support via online information with links to resources.
-Program participants also participate in monthly live webinars and forums with the hospital's gynaecology and allied health teams where they can join online conversations and ask questions. • The Enhanced Recovery After Surgery (ERAS) program provides multi-modal pathways that are designed to improve patient recovery by optimising their physiological function and reducing their stress response leading to reduced hospital stays and complications.
-There are multiple elements to the ERAS program including improving patient preparation for surgery (pre-habilitation) by providing preoperative counselling and optimising the patient's physical health.
-In association with partner hospitals in the Women's Health Services Partnership, a virtual pre-habilitation with the ERAS clinic via telehealth, patients are invited to view a number of videos which help prepare them for their upcoming surgery.
-These include specific advice about their surgical procedure as well as advice on exercise, smoking cessation, nutrition and pain management.
+During 2022-35, the Women's explored new and innovative ways to deliver more care in the home or virtually.
+Examples include: The introduction of the Enhanced Recovery After Caesarean (ERAC) program, which uses a multidisciplinary team approach and adopts an evidenced-based system to improve ameternal outcomes, functional inecovery and earlier discharge.
+In February 2022, the ERAC program became standard practice for eligible patients.
+FRAC program became standard practice for eligible patients.
+A new induction of fause timeans was introduced this year to help reduce the need for medical induction.
+Key to this approach is the use of mechanical dilation of the cervical canal to induction became standard practice for eligible patients.
+A new induction of abour pathway was introduced this year to help reduce the need for medical induction.
+Key to this approach is the use of mechanical dilation of the cervical canal to inductio because it means women can go home after induction, while the medical induction medications reducing potential side effects and has been well received by patients.
+The Women's now has between 35-40 patients on this induction distinguish and and and an about pot the revical submers for up to three distinguish and and and an about patients.
+The women's need are able to remain with their fabally and access their babys on their condition.
+This program neables women to remain independent as they are monitored in the comfort of their won home and are able to remain with their fabally and access and awareness about poly of an and and are able to remain with their fabally and access and are able to remain multi their polycido patient intornations each and are able to remain with their fabally and access and an eable to remain with their fabally and access and an eable to remain with their fabally and access and and are able to remain with their fabally and access and and are able to remain with their fabally access and an able to remain provide poly and i